foundriesio/docs/source/reference-manual/factory/data-retention.rst

  * Google Storage Bucket

 The storage bucket is multi-regional and is within the United States.
-The database is periodically backed up to Google Storage.
+The database gets periodically backed up to Google Storage.
-Backups over 6 months old are pruned.
+Backups over 6 months old get pruned.

 CI Workers
 ~~~~~~~~~~
 CI work takes place in ephemeral instances (Docker containers) that are removed upon the completion of a CI Run.
-The exception to this is the `sstate cache`_ for LmP builds.
+The exception being `sstate cache`_ for LmP builds.
 This is kept on an NFS drive in the customer's CI region.
-This data is periodically pruned to remove old data and completely deleted when a Factory is deleted.
+``This data get pruned periodically, and gets deleted when a Factory is deleted.

 .. _sstate cache:
    https://wiki.yoctoproject.org/wiki/Enable_sstate_cache